-5.16.1 CreateVPort
+4.16.1 CreateVPort

 This command creates a virtual port with an automatically generated WWPN or a user-specified virtual WWPN on the specified physical port.
-If you specify auto, the virtual WWPN is generated automatically.
-Otherwise, you must specify the virtual WWPN for this parameter.
+You must specify the virtual WWPN for this parameter.
 If creation is successful, the WWPN is displayed as part of the output from the command.
 The vname optional parameter can be specified for the virtual port's name.